brightzheng100/platform-automation-pipelines/README.md

 It's of course required if we're working on Concourse pipelines.

-And this is exactly what this repo is built for: `pcf-automation`-based Concourse pipelines
+And this is exactly what this repo is built for: `pcf-automation`-powered **Concourse pipelines**

-> Note: Using other CI/CD platform is totally possible, but it's NOT the scope of this repo.
+> Note: Using other CI/CD platform is totally possible too, but it's NOT the scope of this repo.

 **Git Service (Required)**